sjlaurino/keepr/Readme.md

 ### BONUS Ideas - Sharing the fun
 - Keeps should be tagged.
 Make the site better by implementing a search filter.
 - Write a few tests for your components.
-- When a user clicks the share icon they should be able to post that share to the various social medias (Facebook, Twitter, ect)
+- When a user clicks the share icon they should be able to post that share to the various social medias (Facebook, Twitter, etc.)

 ## Requirements
   #### Visualization: